 Please read the following Rules and scroll down to the buttons at the bottom of the page in order to submit your bid.

-Rules for EnronOnline Power Generation Capacity Auction
+Rules for EnronOnline Electric Generation Capacity Auction

 EACH AUCTION WILL BE SUBJECT TO THE FOLLOWING RULES, PROCEDURES AND REQUIREMENTS.
 YOU SHOULD ENSURE THAT YOU UNDERSTAND THESE PROCEDURES AND REQUIREMENTS FULLY BEFORE SUBMITTING ANY BID OR OFFER.
 ANY QUESTIONS SHOULD BE DIRECTED TO THE ENRON AUCTION HELP DESK EITHER AT 713 853 4357 OR THROUGH THE WEBSITE BY CLICKING ON THE HELP DESK SCREEN.

-1. ENRON POWER MARKETING, INC. AND/OR ITS AFFILIATES ("EPMI") INVITES YOU TO SUBMIT BIDS FOR POWER GENERATION CAPACITY IN THIS AUCTION.
+1. ENRON POWER MARKETING, INC. AND/OR ITS AFFILIATES ("EPMI") INVITES YOU TO SUBMIT BIDS FOR ELECTRIC GENERATION CAPACITY IN THIS AUCTION.
 ALL BIDS SUBMITTED BY YOU IN CONNECTION WITH AN AUCTION WILL BE BINDING ON YOU.
-During the Auction EPMI at its sole discretion may accept or reject your bid.
+During the auction EPMI at its sole discretion may accept or reject your bid.
 Any bid submitted on the website which EPMI has not accepted within one (1) hour after EPMI’s receipt will be deemed rejected.
 Any decision by EPMI to accept your bid will be binding on both parties.

 2. EPMI shall be the counterparty for each bid submitted by you that is accepted by EPMI in its sole discretion.

-3. As part of the auction, EPMI will accept bids to purchase power generation capacity.
-Bids can only be placed at a price equal to the posted Reservation Price.
+3. Bids can only be placed by you at a price equal to the posted Reservation Price.
 The Reservation Price may be changed by EPMI at any time prior to the end of the auction.
 EPMI makes no commitment to transact at any time during the auction.
-You may not post a bid for generation capacity above or below the Reservation Price.
+You may not post a bid for electric generation capacity above or below the Reservation Price.
 EPMI will not partially fill any bids submitted in this auction.
 No conditional or contingent bids are permitted.

-4. Each auction, and any resulting transactions effected following an auction, will be subject to the Password Application, Electronic Trading Agreement, or Auction Transaction Agreement as applicable, the Capacity Product Terms and the Additional Contract Terms posted on the website, General Terms and Conditions (if applicable), as well as any applicable master agreements and general terms and conditions.
+4. Each auction, and any resulting, will be subject to the Password Application, Electronic Trading Agreement (or Auction Transaction Agreement as applicable) effected by you to access the Auctions site, andany applicable master agreement governing your purchases of wholesale power from EPMI, , or in lieu of a master agreement, the EnronOnline Electric Generation Capacity Auction General Terms and Conditions (GTC), as well as the Capacity Product Terms and the Additional Contract Terms set forth in the Auction website.
 Any transaction between you and EPMI resulting from your participation in an auction will be considered a "Transaction" for purposes of the Password Application, Electronic Trading Agreement, Auction Transactions Agreement, Capacity Product Terms and Additional Product Terms.
 You shall be bound to the Transaction upon EPMI's acceptance of your bid.
-Such acceptance shall be made no later than one (1) hour of the bid’s receipt.
+If EPMI elects to accept your bid, EPMI shall notify you no later than one (1) hour after EPMI receives your bid.

 5. You must review carefully the Capacity Product Terms, Additional Contract Terms, and, if applicable to your participation in the auction, the General Terms and Conditions posted on the Website for this auction and be certain that you understand the applicable terms and the transaction that may result from your submission of a bid.